andresmaopal/data-lake-staging-engine/README.md

 If you want elasticsearch visualisation, both of the following steps are required (in order).

 ### 2.1 Provision Elasticsearch
-This step creates the elasticsearch cluster the datalake will use.
+This step creates the Elasticsearch cluster the datalake will use.
 For dev databases, a single T2 instance is acceptable.
 For production instances, standard elasticsearch best practise apply.

 NOTE: Elasticsearch is a very easy service to over-provision.
 To assist in determining the correct resources, the cloudformation template includes a CloudWatch dashboard to display all relevant cluster metrics.